-- Heat index41 both instantaneous and heatwave. - Higher order terms of the above variables, for example InstantTemperature2 and DailyTemperature2, to capture changing dynamics between temperature and demand at different ends of demand. - Calendar/seasonal variables, including weekday/weekend and public holiday Boolean (true/false) variables.
+- Weather data temperature variables including: - Instantaneous cooling degrees (CDs) and heating degrees (HDs). - Dry bulb or wet bulb temperature, apparent temperature35 or heat index36 both instantaneous and heatwave/coolwave. - 'Instantaneous' temperature may be transformed as half-hourly up to three hour rolling average of temperature. - 'Heatwaves'37 and 'coolwaves' as daily or up to three-day rolling average of temperature. - Higher order terms of the above variables, for example InstantTemperature2 and DailyTemperature2, to capture changing dynamics between temperature and demand at different ends of demand. - Calendar/seasonal variables, including weekday/weekend and public holiday Boolean (true/false) variables.